eluttner/ateam-takehome-hello-py/README.md

         - test for duplicate records

 # Observation
-- the repo has a sandbox commited for demonstration
+- the repo has a sandbox commited for demonstration (10 runs)
-- costed $2.22 to run 20 times
+- A 20 run demonstration costed $2.22
 ```
 ============================================================
 Test Results: